 Ovidis’ clothing ranges from simple solids to bold floral patterns to meet the preferences of people who like to stand out or prefer a more subtle style.

-For many years, the industry of fashion has left individuals with special needs or disabilities behind.
+For many years, the fashion industry has left individuals with special needs or disabilities behind.
 The clothing options were once drab, shapeless, and close to hospital apparel.

-Tommy Hilfiger was among the first designer labels to start producing fashionable clothing items for individuals with disabilities or special needs.
+Tommy Hilfiger was among the first designer labels to produce fashionable clothing for individuals with disabilities or special needs.

-The Tommy Adaptive Straight Fit Jean was the first that featured an adjustable hem that can raise to 4 inches in order to accommodate people donning a prosthetic limb or people in wheelchairs.
+The Tommy Adaptive Straight Fit Jean was the first that featured an adjustable hem that can raise to 4 inches to accommodate people donning a prosthetic limb or people in wheelchairs.

 This massive online store stocks a range of adaptive clothing dedicated to men, women, and kids.
 The store offers functional and fashionable clothing from several adaptive-clothing brands.

-They sell certain adaptive options and styles individually, which means if you need a different shoe size due to orthotics or perhaps you are only needing a single shoe, Zappos can accommodate your needs.
+They sell certain adaptive options and styles individually, so if you need a different shoe size due to orthotics or perhaps only need a single shoe, Zappos can accommodate your needs.

 Etsy is a great place to find one-of-a-kind adaptive clothing pieces that aren’t mass-marketed.
 Some Etsy sellers even offer custom-made items for special situations or will make special sizes for larger or smaller people.